Statues and monuments in Tower Hamlets

 Statue of Clement Attlee

 This statue by Frank Forster commemorates Clement Attlee, leader of the Labour Party and post-war Prime Minister.
-First as Mayor of Stepney, he defended the poor of this area against slum landlords.
+As the first Mayor of Stepney, he defended the poor of this area against slum landlords.

 Edward VII Bust

-During 1910 Stepney Borough Council planted two long rows of plane trees on a strip of land along Mile End Road, laid out roadside gardens and erected some commemorative statues, among which was the Edward VII.
+In 1910, Stepney Borough Council planted two long rows of plane trees on a strip of land along Mile End Road and erected some commemorative statues including this bust of Edward VII.

 King Edward VII, son of Queen Victoria, ascended the throne at the age of 60 and only reigned 11 years (1901-1911).
-The bust was erected by freemasons of the Eastern District and unveiled the 12 October, 1911, by Edward White JP, Chairman of the London County Council, who presented it to the Stepney Borough Council.
+The bust was erected by freemasons of the Eastern District and unveiled on 12 October 1911, by Edward White JP – Chairman of the London County Council – who presented it to the Stepney Borough Council.

 The sculptor is unknown, but the casting was carried out by a local firm, Harris and Son of Mile End Road.
 The most notable trait of the statue is certainly the inscription placed underneath, which reads: ‘Peace hath her victories no less renowned than war,’ referring to Edward’s role in building good relations with Europe, especially France.
 The statue has been granted Grade II heritage status.